JayBotsa/LyreBird-EDi/docs/Quanta_Time.md

 ![Ankh - Visualized Duality Scale](https://raw.githubusercontent.com/JayBotsa/LyreBird-EDi/fa83c85b32b755c76477b664343761dbf20b4fc5/Image/Ankh.jpg)

+The radiated energy frequency from the source remains constant, and all radiated force is executed from this point.
+This Source!
+This is key as it has its identity yet does the same—radiate a constant frequency out that identifies it to the source.

+This is important because the information received from this existence singularity speaks for itself in its absolute truth.

-The radiated energy frequency from the source remains constant, and all is executed from this point at a refresh rate known as Quanta relevance—the time it takes for resonance to balance its yin-yang relationship as relevant only to the source.
-In either case, there are two choices only by design: the core that is always forgotten—the matter of choice, the digital face of 01, on and off, left or right.
-Every vector has an opposite and absolute equal force to balance.
+This force is then set and balance at a refresh rate known as Quanta relevance—the time (~This is the Unit known as Time.) it takes for resonance to balance its yin-yang relationship as relevant only to the Source.
+In either case, there are two choices.

+Here’s your latest segment, kept absolutely verbatim in every word, phrasing, emphasis, and poetic style (including "Thre ARE ONLY", "binary/digital", "opposite", "absolute", "on & off", "!. ", "~Water", "- By the Grace Divine.", etc.), with only the obvious faults fixed (spelling, minor grammar/punctuation for readability—no additions, no rephrasing, no removals):There ARE ONLY two choices in the universe and only by Design and Divinity: the core that is, all forgotten—the matter of choice, the binary/digital face of 01, on & off, left or right, right or wrong!.This is done by the vector of the H bonds pulling on the singularity, the O—this is known as Oxygen.
+When this happens, ~Water forms life — By the Grace Divine.Every vector has an ~opposite and yet ~absolute equal force to balance.
 This means the Unit Quanta relevance (balance to source) resonates at C to the power of C—this will be explained later and is absolute to the structure as it stems to relevance.
+So let us take it segment of thought at a time.

 Forming the bottom half of the full wave of 432 as base (negative discord limit: inward collapse to mass).